 This was when we realized that nothing is really open this early.
 The Venetian has Madame Tussauds Wax Museum and we thought we might visit but it didn’t open until much later.

 We decided it would be best to return to our room to relax before we headed over to the Avenger’s Station Exhibition.
-Before we went up to our room we stopped to see the flamingos and ducks at the hotel.
+Before we went up to our room we stopped to see the flamingos and ducks at the flamingo wildlife habitat.

 We are big Marvel fans and were very excited to experience the Avenger’s Station Exhibit.
 It was similar to the set-up of The Hunger Games exhibit in that it had several rooms to walk through and see props/costumes from the movie.